-February 26, 2020: Approved a recommendation to re-start efforts on the EIR for the Sites Reservoir Project and assess the most appropriate approach for completing the EIR pursuant to CEQA.
+February 26, 2020: The Authority approved a recommendation to re-start efforts on the EIR for the Sites Reservoir Project and assess the most appropriate approach for completing the EIR pursuant to CEQA.

-July 20, 2017: Approved a recommendation to forward the Draft EIR/EIS to the Authority Board for its consideration to formally receive and adopt the document for inclusion in the Authority's Water Storage Investment Project application.
+July 20, 2017: The Reservoir Committee approved a recommendation to forward the Draft EIR/EIS to the Authority Board for its consideration to formally receive and adopt the document for inclusion in the Authority's Water Storage Investment Project application.

-July 31, 2017: Approved the release of the Draft EIR for public and agency review, in connection with the Authority's application to the California Water Commission by August 14, 2017.
+July 31, 2017: The Authority approved the release of the Draft EIR for public and agency review, in connection with the Authority's application to the California Water Commission by August 14, 2017.
 The document was published as joint Draft EIR/EIS by the Authority under CEQA and Reclamation under NEPA.

-December 19, 2016: Approved release of a revised Notice of Preparation to transfer CEQA lead agency status from the Department of Water Resources to the Sites Project Authority.
+December 19, 2016: The Authority approves release of a revised Notice of Preparation to transfer CEQA lead agency status from the Department of Water Resources to the Sites Project Authority.
 Public scoping meetings were conducted on February 14 and 15, 2017.